WebRTC Video Call Solution – A Ultimate Guide for Developers

 WebRTC, with a white-label solution, will be an excellent option for recruitment companies as it accompanies both synchronous and asynchronous video interview models.

-With the increase in remote models, it’s now great to build a WebRTC video app that will support both internal communication and the virtual hiring process.
+With the increase in remote models, it’s now great to build a WebRTC video app that will support both internal communication and the virtual hiring tracking process.

 How White-Label WebRTC Video Calling Will Make the Difference?